 * Click here for rating key

-Le Graffiti Restaurant Review: Set in a glass-and-brick-encased room at the front of a food market-shopping center, Graffiti is an avenue Cartier fixture.
-Owner Adolfo Bernardo runs a reliable, professional restaurant where a regular clientele returns again and again.
-It has been that way for more than twenty-five years.
-Classics such as steak frites, hanger steak with shallots or a smokehouse plate (featuring salmon, sturgeon and other smoked fish) anchor the menu, along with a regularly changing lineup of other dishes inspired by Italian or Californian cuisine.
-The wine list is actually a book, with pages and pages of Grand Crus and impressive vintages from France, Italy, Portugal and the U.S., and supplemented with monthly special selections and a wide choice of wines by the glass.
+Le Graffiti Restaurant Review: Set in a glass-and-brick-encased room at the front of a food market shopping center, Graffiti is an avenue Cartier fixture.
+Owner Adolfo Bernardo runs a reliable, professional restaurant where a regular clientele returns again and again, and it’s been that way for more than twenty-five years.
+Classics such as steak frites and hanger steak with shallots anchor the menu, along with a regularly changing lineup of other dishes inspired by Italian or Californian cuisine.
+The wine list is actually a book, with pages and pages of Grand Crus and vintages from France, Italy, Portugal and the U.S., and supplemented with monthly special selections and a wide choice of wines by the glass.
 Desserts may be the only downside, with a short offering of tasty but rarely imaginative cakes and puddings.